ESamir/vertebrae/README.md

 2. (optionally) Supply connection details to Postgres and/or Redis.
 Vertebrae will create async connection pools for each.
 3. Convert your classes to Vertebrae Services.
 This creates a mesh network between them.
 Each service gets a handler to your databases.

-> Above you can see two apps being served with three services behind them.
-Services can access the databases.

 ## Get started

 Start by loading any application properties into the ```Config``` object.